MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 <h3> 3.3 Feedback </h3>

-Through the control options, from the specification of the prior distributions, a <i>pseudo Bayesian feedback</i> can be performed.
+Through the control options, from the specification of the prior distributions, a <i>Bayesian feedback by moment updating</i> can be performed.
 That is, from the results obtained in the tables for the latent parameters and hyperparameters, the user can specify in the control options the means and precisions[^5] of these posterior distributions.
 In the case of penalized distributions, the values for $\rho$ and $\sigma$ can be specified in one of the available quantiles.

 [^5]: The tables shown the values of the standar deviation $\sigma$ but its tranformation into the precision parameter $\tau$ is as simple as $\tau=\sigma^{-2}$.